coyoapp/iOS-CodeChallenge/README.md

  - `/comments`
  - `/users`

-We expect from you to use the `GET` method only.
+We expect you to use the `GET` method only.

 ### Requirements

-- Use Swift 4.0 or above
+- Use Swift 5.1 or above
 - It should compile and run.
 - Provide a `COMMENTS.md` file mentioned in [Notes](#notes).